What is Keto Diet?

 Keto Diet has been under a lot of scrutiny from fitness enthusiasts and gurus and it has surpassed their expectations.
 It comes with a wide array of health benefits along with the ability to reduce health hazards to certain extent.
 The foremost benefit of keto diet is weight loss.
 Since the carbohydrate intake is restricted in this diet, the body uses reserves of ketones to keep the body functioning.
 Production of ketones leads to weight loss along with high energy levels.
 For nearly half a century, keto diet has been prescribed to epilepsy patients.
 It is said to reverse type 2 diabetes.

 What Is Keto Flu And How To Avoid It?

-When in Ketosis state, many people experience flu like symptoms such as migraines, coughing, sneezing, nausea and churlishness.
-Although quite similar to the traditional flu, a keto flu in fact results from the absence of electrolytes especially sodium.
-Since low-carb diet restricts the intake of salts in your system, sodium levels drop significantly in your body.
+When in Ketosis state, many people experience flu-like symptoms such as migraines, coughing, sneezing, nausea, and churlishness.
+Although quite similar to the traditional flu, a keto flu, in fact, results from the absence of electrolytes especially sodium.
+Since a low-carb diet restricts the intake of salts in your system, sodium levels drop significantly in your body.
 You can overcome this problem by sprinkling sodium in your meals, consuming soup broth and eating salty foods like pickles.

 - Meats & Seafood

 - Healthy Fats – Monounsaturated, Polyunsaturated, Saturated